Saif-Uddin-93/Team-Profile-Generator/README.md

 ## Description

 This project was created to allow users to create a graphical representation of a team involving a manager, engineers and interns.
-The aim was to be able to use the terminal to iunput information on team members to generate profile cards that clearly show the members and their roles.
+The aim was to be able to use the terminal to input information on team members to generate profile cards that clearly show the members and their roles.
 The project meets the following criteria:

-* To be be able to input data into a series of prompts on the terminal
+* To be able to input data into a series of prompts on the terminal
 * For the answers inputted to be used to generate the profile cards for each employee.
-* The outputted HTML page opens a page showing the cards in that is easy to view.
+* The outputted HTML page opens a page showing the cards in a way that is easy to view.

 The main things I've learned from this project are: